iov9000/iov9000.github.io/content/authors/admin/_index.md

 ## About Me

-Ivan Ovinnikov is a researcher in reinforcement learning and generative modeling recently graduated with a doctoral degree from ETH Zürich.
+I am a researcher in reinforcement learning and generative modeling recently graduated with a doctoral degree from ETH Zürich.